HolloFox/DWNO.Mods/My Roadmap.md

 	- [ ] Death Sync all Partners
 	- [ ] Digivolve Sync all Partners
 		- [ ] All digimon need to be able to digivolve
-	- [ ] Auto uses portable toilet and prevent TF before TF invoked
 - [ ] Battle
-	- [ ] Loot pool updated for multiple players
 	- [ ] Enemies Scaled up slightly for more players/digimon partners
 	- [ ] OP player/partner specific
 - [ ] World
 	- [ ] Time can't be paused EXCEPT for battles
+	- [ ] Dialog is synced (All players see the same dialog and can invoke Next Dialog)
 	- [ ] Shared Progress? (e.g. Cards, Digimon Info)
  - [ ] Dependent Mods
 	- [x] Seamless Battle